-Tuguegarao City is the capital of Cagayan Province.
+Tuguegarao City is a third class inland city and the capital of Cagayan Province.

 Profile of Tuguegarao City (Geography)